Harrishraj27/Chat-Bot-for-resume-Builder/README.md

 # Resume Builder ChatBot

-This project contains a full-fledged web application for building resumes using FastAPI for the backend and Nuxt.js for the frontend.
+This project contains a full-fledged web application for building resumes using Groq for the backend and Nuxt.js for the frontend.

 ## Backend (FastAPI)

-The FastAPI backend handles the chatbot logic and interacts with the LLMChain model from LangChain and Ollama to build a resume.
+The Groq backend handles the chatbot logic and interacts with the LLMChain model from LangChain and Ollama to build a resume.

 ## Installation and Setup